chemaiRenny/hex_decode-decompress/README.md

 - command:
 - make all

-Independent hex-decoder and gzip decompressor can be also produced
+Independent hex-decoder and gzip decompressor and main objects can be also produced

-- make hex_decode and make decompress
+- make hex_decode.o, make decmp.o and make main.o

 Cleaning object and executable files can be done using

 - make clean

+Regards